Hallmark Financial Services (NASDAQ:HALL) Coverage Initiated at StockNews.com

-StockNews.com initiated coverage on shares of Hallmark Financial Services (NASDAQ:HALL – Free Report) in a research note issued to investors on Friday.
-The brokerage issued a hold rating on the insurance provider’s stock.
+Equities researchers at StockNews.com began coverage on shares of Hallmark Financial Services (NASDAQ:HALL – Get Free Report) in a research note issued on Saturday.
+The brokerage set a “hold” rating on the insurance provider’s stock.

 Hallmark Financial Services Company Profile